 Environmental Stress

-Changes in environmental conditions, such as temperature fluctuations, sudden changes in light exposure, or extreme humidity levels, can stress orchids, leading to changes in stem color, including pink tints.
+Changes in environmental conditions, like temperature fluctuations, sudden changes in light exposure, or extreme humidity levels, can stress orchids, leading to changes in stem color, including pink tints.

 Nutrient Deficiency